iconara/athena-guide-content/about.md

 ## Where to report issues

-The content for this site is available on at [iconara/athena-guide-content](http://github.com/iconara/athena-guide-content).
+The content for this site is available at [iconara/athena-guide-content](http://github.com/iconara/athena-guide-content) where you can report issues and contribute fixes.

 ## How to support this project